|EMS Curriculum Outcomes||2018 Cohort||2019 Cohort||2020 Cohort|

-The Coastal Carolina Community College paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professionals (CoAEMSP).
+The Coastal Carolina Community College Emergency Medical Science Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 Graduates of this program may be eligible to take state and/or national certification examinations.
 Employment opportunities include providers of emergency medical services, fire departments, rescue agencies, hospital specialty areas, industry, and educational and government agencies.

 The mission of the Coastal Carolina Community College Emergency Medical Science Paramedic program is to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.

 Students must be physically able to operate a variety of types of equipment including computers, calculators, cardiac monitors, and other medical equipment.
 Students must be physically able to exert up to 25 pounds of force occasionally and/or frequently lift, carry, push, pull, or otherwise move objects.
 Students must be able to lift and/or carry weights up to 60 pounds.